ajoer/WikiRevParser/README.md

 	$ git clone git@github.com:ajoer/Wikipedia.git

-If you used ``git`` rather than ``pip3`` for installation, you'll need to run the following as well to install the necessary dependencies (see which in the [requirements](https://github.com/ajoer/WikiRevParser/requirements.txt) file):

-	$ cd WikiRevParser
-	$ pip3 install -r requirements.txt

 ## Example

 To get the revision history for the page on [Marie Curie](https://en.wikipedia.org/wiki/Marie_Curie) on the English Wikipedia, run: